gvwilson/11-techbook/README.md

 For most, it's "lesser":
 publishers actually make most of their revenue from a handful of bestsellers.

-Your publisher will typically give you royalties ranging from 10% to 15% of net revenue (i.e., revenue after discounts).
+For a technical book, your publisher will typically give you royalties ranging from 10% to 15% of net revenue (i.e., revenue after discounts).
 You can expect to sell 200–1000 copies;
 a handful of books do much better than that each year,